RENCI/adda_for_floodwater/README.md

 Currently, ADDA requires a specific python environment, but will eventually be embedded in the "thirdparty" section of the Floodwater package as a submodule.

-ADDA documented is here: https://renci.github.io/adda_for_floodwater
+ADDA documentation is here: https://renci.github.io/adda_for_floodwater

 #### TODO:
 - Mv gridmap files to main config dir